cpdhleague/Guide-book/_pages/meta.md

 ---
-title: "cPDH Resources"
+title: "Meta Statistics"
 layout: splash
-permalink: /resources/
+permalink: /meta/
 ---

 The meta will be here eventually.